nkoster/probo/README.md

 By default, only executables in the current directory are infected.

-Imagine what will happen when the default wil be `/bin/`, runing as root or with sudo rights.
+Imagine what will happen when the default will be `/bin/`, runing as root or with sudo rights.